Utility billing office shutdown due to covid-related concerns

 Siloam Springs' utility billing department shut down temporarily due to covid related isolation and quarantine, said City Administrator Phillip Patterson during the city board meeting on Tuesday.

-The billing department will be closed from Dec.
+The billing department will be closed beginning Dec.
 2 to Dec.
 11, Patterson said.
 The billing department will reopen on Dec.
 14, according to a post on the city's website.

 Patterson said he will bring in one employee who can process payments by phone and do some online work, but in order to do that, there cannot be any other employees in the billing office.